Loordi/Pelican-panel-eggs/GregTech new horizons/README.md

 ⚠️ Always back up your world before reinstalling!

-Added version with Twist space technology
+Added version with Twist space technology.
 Toggle updating the addon in the env and reinstall

 ---